gusvega-dev/tf-plan-gcp/README.md

 ---

 ## Author
-Maintained by Gus Vega : [@gusvega](https://github.com/gusvega)
+Maintained by Gus Vega: [@gusvega](https://github.com/gusvega)

 For feature requests and issues, please open a GitHub Issue.

 ---

 ### Ready to use?
 Use `tf-plan-gcp` in your Terraform pipelines today.
 Star this repository if you find it useful.